jdortiz/Malometer/README.md

    anything else.
 4. Run the program and see what happens.
 5. Remove the database from the application directory.
-Comments about:
-- The interface is black for more than 10 secs.
-The watchdog will kill this app.
-- The new elements are shown.

 ### Plan the task for a better moment (10 min) ###

 Plan the  task asynchornously in the same context / main thread.

+1. Change the creation of the managed object context so it is created with a concurrency type of main queue.
-1. Change the importer method so all the action happens inside of a block that is passed for asynchronous execution to the MOC.
+2. Change the importer method so all the action happens inside of a block that is passed for asynchronous execution to the MOC.
-2. Remember to weakfy and strongfy self.
+3. Remember to weakfy and strongfy self.
-3. Run the application an see if anything changes.
+4. Run the application an see if anything changes.
-4. Remove the database from the application directory.
+5. Remove the database from the application directory.
-Comments about:
-- The interface now appears, but freezes immediatelly.
-The block has been scheduled for when there is an slot in the main queue.
-- The new elements are shown.

 ### Make a better importer (5 min) ###